-What does an LMRT do?
+What Does an LMRT Do?

 What, exactly, is LMRT?
 What do they do?
-Like Radiologic Technologists, Limited Medical Radiologic Technologists take x-rays.
-The difference is that LMRTs perform a limited scope of exams; their scope of work is typically limited to x-rays only of the head, limbs, and chest.
+Like Radiologic Technologists, Limited Medical Radiologic Technologists take X-rays.
+The difference is that LMRTs perform a limited scope of exams; their scope of work is typically limited to X-rays only of the head, limbs, and chest.

-What are the responsibilities of an LMRT?
+What Are the Responsibilities of an LMRT?

 Responsibilities for LMRTs include: